Parquery/icontract/README.rst

   * together with IDE integrations such as `crosshair-pycharm`_ and `crosshair-vscode`_, and
-* An integration with `FastAPI`_ through `fastapi-icontract`_ to enforce contracts on your HTTP API and display them in OpenAPI 3 schema and Swagger UI.
+* An integration with `FastAPI`_ through `fastapi-icontract`_ to enforce contracts on your HTTP API and display them in OpenAPI 3 schema and Swagger UI, and
+* An extensive corpus, `Python-by-contract corpus`_, of Python programs annotated with contracts for educational, testing and research purposes.

 .. _pyicontract-lint: https://pypi.org/project/pyicontract-lint
 .. _sphinx-icontract: https://pypi.org/project/sphinx-icontract